How to look for records of... Ireland’s Easter Rising 1916

 - WO 35/132 – a register of cases tried by courts martial

 HO 45 and HO 144 contain records relating to nationalist prisoners, mainly in gaols in England.
-You can search our catalogue using terms such as ‘Irish AND nationalist’ or ‘Irish AND prisoners’ within HO 45 and HO 144.
+You can search our catalogue using terms such as ‘Irish AND nationalist’ or ‘Irish AND prisoners’ within HO 45 and HO 144 and includes files such as:

 7. Policy and political reactions